samvantran/angular-s3-crud-app/readme.md

 _artist: Michael Firman http://www.firmanproductions.com/_

 We're looking for full-stack developers that are hungry to learn and can deliver functioning products.
 You got this far because we think you have those qualities, so now it's time to prove it.
-Write a simple AngularJS application that allows CRUD (create, read, update, delete).
+Make a new branch on this repo (do not fork it), called YOURNAME.
+Then write a simple AngularJS application that allows CRUD (create, read, update, delete).

 #### Requirements
 The application should accomplish the following tasks: